-The Exchange proposes in Rule 508 to delete the reference to "lease" and to Rule
+The Exchange proposes in Rule 508 to delete the reference to "lease" and to Rule 511.

 First, Rule 508 currently refers to "lease."
-Leasing is no longer practiced on the an obsolete term that should be deleted.

-Exchange, and for this reason the Exchange is proposing to delete this obsolete term from
+Leasing is no longer practiced on the Exchange, and for this reason the Exchange is proposing to delete this obsolete term from